bashbaug/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will attempt to relax allocation limits to enable allocations larger than CL\_DEVICE\_MAX\_MEM\_ALLOC\_SIZE.

+##### `DemoteDeviceUSM` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will demote device USM allocations to host USM allocations.
+This may allow applications with high device USM requirements to run on devices with a limited amount of memory, albeit at lower performance.

+##### `DemoteSharedUSM` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will demote shared USM allocations to host USM allocations.
+This may allow applications with high shared USM requirements to run on devices with a limited amount of memory, albeit at lower performance.

 ### Platform and Device Query Overrides

 ##### `PlatformName` (string)